enasequence/ena-browser-documentation/browser/search/microreact.rst

 - collection_date for date

-Search the built query with the specified fields and within the browser, copy the curl request (through the button on the search results page), an example is shown below.
+Search the built query with the specified fields and then within the browser copy the curl request (using the 'Copy Curl Request' button on the search results page), an example is shown below.
 This is required to construct a URL pointing to the search results which are utilised within the configuration file for MicroReact upload.

 Example browser advanced search result curl command to obtain human samples collected following 1/1/2018
 ::